Current Time in All US Time Zones

 - Florida: Most of Florida is in Eastern Time, but the western panhandle is in Central Time

-- Kentucky: Eastern and Central Time (roughly divided east/west)
+- Kentucky: Eastern Time and Central Time (roughly divided east/west)

 - Tennessee: Eastern Time in the east, Central Time in the middle and west